Siege of Dongnae: The battle

 The battle began soon after 8 AM.
-Per Japanese accounts it lasted for four hours, and per Korean accounts it lasted for twelve.
+According to Japanese accounts it lasted for four hours, but according to Korean accounts it lasted for twelve.
 The besieged Koreans, including women, fired arrows and spears at the Japanese as Song beat a drum from the upper floor of his donjon to urge the defenders on.
-Even though the men that Song Sang-hyeon wielded were rather ill-equipped and poorly trained, the gallant defenders fought for eight hours before the enemy effected an entrance over their dead bodies.
+Even though the men that Song Sanghyŏn wielded were ill-equipped and poorly trained, the gallant defenders fought for eight hours before the enemy effected an entrance over their dead bodies.
 However, as was the case at Busan, the superior firepower of the Japanese arquebus decimated the defenders.
-During a lull in the fighting, a Japanese vanguard of 100 men scaled the walls with ladders and the rest followed, taking the castle in hand-to-hand combat.
-Song Sang-hyeon was captured, but when he refused to bow, he was hacked to death.
-Per Japanese sources, Japanese casualties included 100 killed and 400 wounded, whereas Korean losses were over 5,000.
+During a lull in the fighting, a Japanese vanguard of 100 men scaled the walls with ladders and the rest followed, taking the fortress in hand-to-hand combat.
+Song Sanghyŏn was captured, but when he refused to bow, he was hacked to death.
+According to Japanese sources, Japanese casualties included 100 killed and 400 wounded, whereas Korean losses were over 5,000.
 According to Korean sources, at least 3,000 of the defenders were killed and 500 were taken prisoner.

 The fall

-When Yi Gak, the cautious, and Gen. Bak Hong who was with him, heard the fall of Dongnae, they took their heels and consequently their force did likewise.
+When Yi Kak, the cautious, and Gen. Pak Hong who was with him, heard of the fall of Dongnae, they fled, together with their forces.
 After the fall of Dongnae many people were killed, which implies a massacre similar to that what happened at Busan.

 Aftermath

-Konishi's deputy, Sō Yoshitoshi, had hoped that Song Sang-hyeon would have been captured alive, as he had been hospitably treated by Song during his prewar visits to Korea.
+Konishi's deputy, Sō Yoshitoshi, had hoped that Song Sanghyŏn would have been captured alive, as he had been hospitably treated by Song during his prewar visits to Korea.
 On learning of Song's death, he ordered that his body be buried in a marked grave on the hillside behind the castle, where it was later reclaimed by his family members.

 On 26 May, Sō Yoshitoshi sent a scout force to Yangsan Castle, the next point on the road to Hanseong.
 The scouts frightened the defenders so much with gunfire that they abandoned their posts and fled.
 The castle was taken the following morning.

 Konishi Yukinaga's army left Dongnae in the afternoon for Miryang, the next castle on the road, and took it after a minor skirmish.
 After that he took the undefended Daegu on 28 May and crossed the also undefended Nakdong River before receiving news of a Joseon army awaiting him at Sangju.